obrana-boranija/Osirion.Blazor/README.md

 - Content organization with categories and tags
 - Directory-based navigation and search
 - SEO optimization out of the box
+- Localization support with multi-language content
+- Admin interface for content editing

 ### 🎨 Theming